 - Freelancing by helping others with their blog/advertising

 These are your basic ways to make money blogging.
 A lot of these options are reliant upon getting traffic to your site.
 Many bloggers post their income reports to prove that it can be done if you want to see actual numbers.

 You can make anywhere from $0 to $1,000,000 a month.

 The truth is the majority of blogs don’t make very much money.
 Of course, there are a lot of factors that play a role in that.

-Like I said before blogging is no walk in the park.
-It is something that is competitive and always changing and growing.
+Like I said before, blogging is no walk in the park.
+It is competitive and always changing and growing.
 That being said, if you want to make money blogging, then go all in and make money blogging.
 I am a firm believer that you can do ANYTHING you set your mind to.

 It’s never too late.
 You’re never too old.
 And there is never a better time to start.

 Having a blog requires time, energy, and patience!
 You need to be stubborn enough not to give up and teachable enough to adjust to change and grow where it is needed.